 Find metrically-matched hymn texts

-Other arrangements available for accompanied six handbells.
+Also available for 6 accompanied handbells.

 Purchasing this 8-bell arrangement gives you permission to print and maintain up to four copies for your handbell group (plus the accompaniment/instrumental score(s), if part of the purchase) – so you only need to pay once.
 Purchase also gives permission for performance, broadcasting, live-streaming and video-sharing online.
 See our licensing agreement for full details, and please remember to mention the title and arranger of the piece on video-sharing sites, social media and any printed materials such as concert programs.